 “Home will always be home, that will never change, but your opportunities in life might”

 Once I knew I had accepted my first teaching post, I was very excited to make the move, mainly to see what the year would have in store for me.
 I was quite lucky at the beginning as I was able to stay at my sister’s for the first few weeks of my induction in July.
 When I accepted the post I was able to begin in July 2018, this allowed me to get a feel for the school before starting the new academic year in September and of course, I was paid over the summer break without having to waitress – first summer ever!

 “I needed to be happy at both work and home”

-I would be lying if I said I was not home sick at times.
-Missing home cooked meals and just general catch up with close friends is something I still do miss the most.
-However, for me the best thing I did was move into a shared house (opportunities to meet new people) and join a local rugby team.
+I would be lying if I said I was not homesick at times.
+Missing home-cooked meals and just general catch up with close friends is something I still do miss the most.
+However, for me, the best thing I did was move into a shared house (opportunities to meet new people) and join a local rugby team.
 This allowed me not to just solely be here for work…because to me that is not sustainable- I needed to be happy at both work and home.

 How long did it take you to settle in?

-It honestly feels like a blink of an eye that I made the move to the England.
-However, even though it was around a year and half ago I truly have developed so much as an individual.
+It honestly feels like a blink of an eye that I made the move to England.
+However, even though it was around a year and a half ago I truly have developed so much as an individual.
 Seventeen months later and I cannot imagine moving back to Northern Ireland to teach anytime soon.
 England to me has so much to offer for career development, with so many amazing opportunities.
 I truly feel settled.